Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: Numerical Evaluation

 \section{Numerical Evaluation}

-We numerically demonstrate the effect of the multiscale on the bias ratio~\eqref{Eq-2-3-1}.
-The demonstrations include a series of numerical experiments that test the multiscale in various approximation methods, target functions, and noise levels.
+We numerically demonstrate the effect of the multiscale scheme on the bias ratio~\eqref{Eq-2-3-1}.
+The demonstrations include a series of numerical experiments that test the multiscale scheme in various approximation methods, target functions, and noise levels.

-We open the numerical experiments section by applying the multiscale method to a moving least squares approximation.
-Our target function is a smooth, scalar-valued function, and we conduct experiments with various dataset sizes.
-We demonstrate how the multiscale method achieves a significantly lower bias ratio and a superior error rate.
-These findings may indicate the potential of the multiscale to address a suboptimal choice of hyperparameters.
-Next, we switch to Shepard approximation~\cite{shepard1968two}.
-We compare the Shepard approximation and its multiscale version for a noisy, high-bias, scalar-valued target function.
-Specifically, we investigate the multiscale behavior as a function of the SNR.
-In the final experiment, we change the setting to a manifold-valued function, i.e., we choose the manifold of symmetric positive definite (SPD) matrices.
+We begin the numerical experiments by applying the multiscale method to moving least squares (MLS) approximation with different polynomial degrees.
+The target function in this setting is a smooth scalar-valued function, and we perform experiments across datasets of varying sizes.
+The results show that applying the multiscale method achieves performance comparable to increasing the MLS polynomial degree by one, while also achieving a substantially lower bias ratio and improved error rates.
+Next, we turn to Shepard approximation~\cite{shepard1968two} and extend the setting from Euclidean to manifolds.
+In particular, we compare the standard Shepard approximation with its multiscale counterpart for a noisy, high-bias SO(3)-valued target function, analyzing the performance as a function of the signal-to-noise ratio (SNR).
+Finally, we extend the experiments to another manifold-valued setting by considering target functions on the manifold of symmetric positive definite (SPD) matrices.